131311313/ClipStatus/README.md

-# 🛠️ Clip Studio Paint Status Switcher Script
+# 🛠️ Clip Studio Paint Discord rich presence script

 > **This is a Python script created with 99% help from ChatGPT.**
 > I barely did anything myself—I just wanted this feature, so I used ChatGPT to make it.